 It's the anniversary of Sidney Poitier's Oscar win

-This day in 1964, when inter-racial marriage was illegal in many US states, and the only black person ever to have won an Oscar had done so for the supporting role of maid, Sidney Poitier walked away with the Best Actor statuette for his performance in Lilies of the Field.
+On this day in 1964, when inter-racial marriage was illegal in many US states, and the only black person ever to have won an Oscar had done so for the supporting role of maid, Sidney Poitier walked away with the Best Actor statuette for his performance in Lilies of the Field.
 A platonic kiss on the cheek from Ann Bancroft, who presented the award, sparked outrage across the USA.

 Sidney Poitier was a beacon for black acting during the civil rights era, deliberately choosing roles that put black people in a good light, and avoiding the cliched roles of criminals and servants.